 Energex is currently offering customers a \$250 gift card in exchange for connecting their pool pumps to an off-peak controlled load circuit (tariff 33 or tariff 31), which offers a lower c/kWh rate in exchange for periods of no supply during peak.
 Futura has estimated that 110 MW of pool pump load has already been shifted away from the peak period in South East Queensland.
-Description of the peak period in South East Queensland.

 In 2009, as part of the Blacktown Solar Cities program, Endeavour Energy implemented a pool pump direct load control trial which it subsequently expanded to offer its customers on a commercial basis.
 Endeavour Energy's pool pump load control trial achieved average reductions of up to 36% of peak demand per customer.
-43 The quantity of pool pump peak load that has already been shifted in Endeavour Energy's region as a result of new direct load control tariffs is not reported.
+The quantity of pool pump peak load that has already been shifted in Endeavour Energy's region as a result of new direct load control tariffs is not reported.